-The Rare Maps Reading Room is available by appointment Tuesday-Friday 10 am-4 pm.
+The Reading Room is open Wednesday-Friday 9:30 am-4:30 pm.
 Appointments are required in order to view materials in the reading room.
-As a standard, appointments require four days advance booking, though special accommodations can occasionally be granted.
+As a standard, appointments require two days advance booking, though special accommodations can occasionally be granted.

 Requests for materials and appointment scheduling is conducted through the online Aeon system.
 You will need to register for an Aeon account (which is distinct from a BPL catalog library card account) online, and at your first visit you will need to validate your registration by showing your library research card.

 For assistance or questions, please contact a librarian.

-For security purposes, only select personal items are permitted in the Rare Maps Reading Room.
+For security purposes, only select personal items are permitted in the Reading Room.
 Coats, bags, and other belongings can be stored in a locker while using the reading room.